ramadl/Dockerfile-Apache-PHP7.x/README.md

 ## Getting started

-The following steps will guide us to get a Doceker container running on our local machine for development and testing purpouses.
+The following steps will guide us to get a apache-php Docker container running on our local machine for development and testing purpouses.

 ### Prerequisites